-The sinking of the Oceanos off Coffee Bay in 1991 would have serious repercussions in our already struggling cruising industry in South Africa.
+The sinking of the Oceanos off Coffee Bay in 1991 would have serious repercussions for our already struggling cruising industry in South Africa.
 However, it also brought change and helped to create a whole new dynamic operator who has since dominated the local market.

 I have an interest in the Oceanos because she was my third cruise experience, and I really enjoyed my trip on her.
 A lot of the material on this page comes from pages that I created many years ago, and I have left them unchanged since then.
 As you read it, so it happened.

 But first a bit of history:

 The Oceanos was originally built as Jean Laborde, and was the last of four sister ships built for Messageries Maritimes.
 All ships were twin screw with Burmeister and Wain diesels developing 12 500 BHP with a maximum speed of 18,5 knots.
 They were designed for use on the Marseilles to Madagascar and Mauritius service.

 Following many name changes and new owners she was acquired by Epirotiki Lines of Greece in 1976 who operated her successfully in Mediterranean waters for many years.
 In 1988 she came to South Africa where she successfully completed a cruise season.
 Her return in 1991 was to be the first long term cruise ship deployment in our waters since the 1970’s.

 Causes of and factors contributing to the loss of the Oceanos.